 On other surfaces, more colors may be required.
 For instance, on a torus (a doughnut-shaped surface), we have the Seven-Color Theorem, along with many eye-catching ways of proving that seven colors are necessary.
-Below are seven maps on surfaces that are topological tori, each map having seven countries* all of which touch all of the others.
-The first three were made by me (though I designed only the second), and the last four were made by Norton Starr, sarah-marie belcastro, Carolyn Yackel, and Sophie Sommer.
+Here is a collection of maps on surfaces that are topological tori, each map having seven countries* all of which touch all of the others.
+Some of them were made and/or designed by me and others are the work of Norton Starr, sarah-marie belcastro, Carolyn Yackel, Sophie Sommer, Ellie Baker, and Faye Goldman.

 This mug, based on a mug designed by David Lehavi and executed by Tamar Ziegler, is the mug I drink tea from at work.
 (I use my earlier attempts at home.)
 It dovetails nicely with the old saw about topology being the field of mathematics in which a doughnut is the same as a coffee cup.